 - Fix for the local min problem:

 - Run the algorithm many times, and pick the solution with the lowest J.

 - Steps 2,3 can be seen as special cases of the EM-algorithm [Dempster et al. 77]

 - more on this soon.

 - First we need to introduce mixture models.

-- A generative model for data that may come from several distributions. - E.g. pixel values at a step edge with uncertain location:
+- A generative model for data that may come from several distributions.

+- E.g. value of a particular pixel in a stationary camera:

+- shadow/no shadow

+- cloudy/sunny

+- temporary occlusion (flag or branches)